meyangs/demo-repo3/README.md

 3. commit files to git : git commit -m"add a message"

-4. Add a remote repository url : git push -u git clone (add a location)
+4. Add a remote repository url : git clone (add a location)

 5. Create a branch : git checkout -b (add a name)